dwcp/SDS_323_EX1/exercise1.md

 As shown above, over 90% of the dataset is made out of non-green buildings, so there might not be an even comparison between the two.
-In addition, the confounding variable we discovered as age of the buildings.
+In addition, the possible confounding variable we discovered was the age of the buildings.

 ``` r
 # Histogram showing proportion of green rating by age